 STEP 1 – Swirl some water around in your jar, then tip it out.
-Don’t dry your jar as you bean needs a little water to grow.
+Don’t dry your jar as your bean seed needs a little water to grow.

 STEP 2 – Roll up a slightly damp cloth napkin and put it inside the jar.
 Place your bean seed in the jar resting against the napkin.

-STEP 3 – Put your jar on a windowsill so your bean will get plenty of light.
-Spray a little water on your bean every day.
+STEP 3 – Put your jar on a windowsill so your bean seed will get plenty of light.
+Spray a little water on your bean seed every day.

-STEP 4 – After a few days your bean should start to sprout.
+STEP 4 – After a few days your bean seed should start to sprout.